kevinle108/QA-API-Test/README.md

 Choose a public API (this GitHub page is an excellent resource) and create a postman collection to test the API.
 The postman collection should contain at least 15 tests, which in turn should cover all of the following criteria:
-1. Test at least 3 different HTTP methods.
+- [x] 1.
+Test at least 3 different HTTP methods.
-2. Include at least one test for an endpoint that uses query string parameters.
+- [x] 2.
+Include at least one test for an endpoint that uses query string parameters.
-3. Include at least one test for an endpoint that requires a request body.
+- [x] 3.
+Include at least one test for an endpoint that requires a request body.
 4.
 Include at least one negative test.
 All your Postman tests should contain tests (in the Tests tab) that verify the test passed.
 At a minimum, they should verify the correct expected status code was